Master of Science/Postgraduate Diploma in International Shipping and Transport Logistics

 + Subjects are offered according to class quota availability.

-^ Each subject counts for 3 credits, while the Dissertation and Project are worth 9 credits and 6 credits, respectively.
+^ Each subject counts for 3 credits, and the dissertation and project are worth 9 credits and 6 credits, respectively.
 These two subjects are mutually exclusive.

 - A Bachelor’s degree or equivalent qualification